 Gifts will be recognized within the policies established for specific campaigns, such as annual giving, gift clubs, comprehensive capital campaign naming opportunities and others as determined by the board and staff.

-The negotiation and execution of planned giving plans shall only be done through the Resource Development Office with development committee and board direction.
+The negotiation and execution of planned giving plans shall only be conducted in coordination with the Chief Financial Officer and the Board’s Finance Committee, as needed.

-When property other than cash, listed securities, or securities traded over-the counter are involved, approval of the development committee and board direction shall be required.
+When property other than cash, listed securities, or securities traded over-the counter are involved, approval of the Finance committee and additional board direction shall be required.

 Information learned by any representative of the Zoo about a donor or the donor’s assets or philanthropic intentions shall be held in strict confidence.